kshaffer/courses/as2-assess.md

 #### Unit IV (weeks 12–15) ####

-- perform keyboard-style progressions containing 5/3 chords, 6/3 chords, inversions of V<sup>7</sup>, and passing and neighbor 6/4 chords, with preparation – 1x.
-- perform keyboard-style progressions containing 5/3 chords, 6/3 chords, and inversions of V<sup>7</sup>, and passing, neighbor, and cadential 6/4 chords while singing, with preparation – 1x.
 - recognize simple, closely related modulation types by ear, quickly and without an instrument – 2x.